microsoft/BotFramework-Composer/docs/how-to-send-messages.md

 Multi-line variation can request template expansion and entity substitution by enclosing the requested operation in `@{}`.
 With multi-line support, you can have the language generation sub-system fully resolve a complex JSON or XML (e.g. SSML wrapped text to control bot's spoken reply).

 ### If/Else condition
-Instead of using [conditional branching](./how-to-control-conversation-flow.md#conditional-branching), you can define an conditional template to generate text responses based on user's input.
+Instead of using [conditional branching](./how-to-control-conversation-flow.md#conditional-branching), you can define a conditional template to generate text responses based on user's input.
 For example:

     # timeOfDayGreeting(timeOfDay)
     - IF: @{timeOfDay == 'morning'}